Online Yoga Classes

 Yoga is a way of moving and exploring your body, that can help you become stronger in mind and body, with a new energy and purpose.
 If you’d like to feel happier, healthier and more capable, these classes are for you.

-With the Covid Pandemic, I have started to offer this class online, using the Zoom platform.
+Even as we return to in-person classes I am continuing to offer this class online, using the Zoom platform.

 Online Yoga Class